Welcome to the Hidden Grove Substack.

-Hi!
-I’m Ryan.
-I’m a professional programmer who works in the gaming industry, primarily on engine-level code and tools.
-On the side, I do the same kind of programming—games, engines, tools—as well as research and development into new forms of code editors, compilers, design systems, and—someday—operating systems.
+My name is Ryan.
+I’m a professional programmer who works in the gaming industry on engines and tools.
+In my own time, I work on engines, tools, and games, as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.

-I love the human adventure: the unending strive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
-I think this adventure is only possible through individual liberty and natural rights.
-This is precisely why I care deeply about computing—it has been one of the greatest engines of liberty in history, and thus also all manifestations of that liberty: new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.
+I love the human adventure—the endeavor for meaningful and worthwhile lives, and the unending drive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
+This adventure is only possible through the empowerment of the individual.
+This is why I care about computing.
+It has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.

 Paid Subscriber Benefits

 As a paid subscriber, not only will you have access to all paywalled content here on Substack, you’ll also be granted Community access to the Code Depot, and the Discord server.
 You can obtain access to those—after subscribing—here.